LiskHQ/lisk-docs/docs/building-on-lisk/token-development/overview.md

 Following the most popular ERC token standards when creating a new token has several benefits:

 - **Increased security:** Let your contract inherit from heavily audited and reviewed implementations of the standard, mitigating the possibility of bugs greatly.
 - **High application compatibility:** Most applications only support the most popular ERC token standards.
-By following these standars you ensure your token will be compatible with most external application like wallets or decentralized exchanges.
+By following these standards you ensure your token will be compatible with most external application like wallets or decentralized exchanges.
 - **Great documentation:** Benefit from the vast amount of tutorials and guides that are available to develop ERC compliant tokens.

 ERCs are a subcategory of **EIPs**(= Ethereum Improvement Proposals).